peterhinch/micropython-micropower/README.md

 To achieve minimum power the code must be deigned so that the Pyboard spends the majority of its time in standby mode.
 In this mode the current drawn by the MPU drops to some 4uA.
 The Pyboard draws about 30uA largely owing to the onboard LDO voltage regulator which cannot (without surgery) be disabled.
+Note that on recovery from standby the code will be loaded and run from the start: program state is not retained, although limited state information can be retained in the RTC backup registers, one of which is used below to detect whether the program has run because of an initial power up or in response to an RTC interrupt.
 A typical application will use code along these lines:

 ```python